Newsletters

 How to Do It

-Once you can balance comfortably in egg-shaped headstand, extend your legs.
+Once you can balance comfortably in an egg-shaped headstand, extend your legs.
 Most of your weight should be on your forearms and not on your head.
 Hold for a few breaths and work your way up to three minutes in this position.
-Come down by bending knees into chest, then lowering one foot at a time to the floor.
+Come down by bending your knees into your chest, then lowering one foot at a time to the floor.